Definition

 Full Definition

 A test case is a detailed specification of inputs, execution conditions, testing procedures, and expected results that define a single test to be executed.
 It serves as both a guide for testers during execution and documentation of what was tested.
+Think of it as a recipe: it tells the tester exactly what ingredients (data) to prepare, what steps to follow, and what the dish (outcome) should look like when it's done right.

 A well-written test case includes:

-• Test Case ID: Unique identifier for tracking
+• Test Case ID: Unique identifier for tracking and referencing

-• Preconditions: Required state before execution
+• Preconditions: Required system state before execution begins

-• Test Steps: Sequential actions to perform
+• Test Steps: Sequential, unambiguous actions to perform

-• Expected Results: What should happen
+• Expected Results: What should happen after each step or at the end

 • Actual Results: What actually happened (filled during execution)